A head part that supports facial animation is a specialized skinned head MeshPart. This type of body part allows you to:

 An animatable head model contains an internal facial rig, or bone structure, that drives the deformation of the viewable geometry.
 When creating a dynamic head in a 3D modeling software, modelers save these bone deformations as individual poses.

 When importing a head that supports facial animation into Studio, Studio creates a FaceControls instance you can use to access and combine these individual poses to create expressions and animations.
-Unlike typical skinning, you can not access the facial Bones of a head mesh directly in Studio.
+Unlike typical rigged models, you cannot access the facial Bones of a head mesh directly in Studio.

 For information on implementing heads in Studio, including information on how to import custom heads and face accessories in addition to a reference experience and example model files, see Using Heads in Studio.